-BASIC on personal computers of the 1970s was usually implemented in ROM, and every implementation was different (Apple2, TRS-80, HeathKit-H8).
+BASIC on 8-bit personal computers in the 1970s was usually implemented in ROM, and every implementation was different (Apple2, Radio Shack TRS-80, HeathKit-H8).
 Starting with the IBM-PC in 1981, Microsoft, began publishing 16-bit software products like GW-BASIC (1983), QuickBASIC (1985) and QBASIC (1991) which worked well on 16-bit operating systems like MS-DOS (1981) up through Windows-3.11 (1992).
-These 16-bit language interpreters were also supported on 32-bit operating systems starting with Windows-95 through to Windows-7 via a OS technique known as THUNKING.
+These 16-bit language interpreters were also supported on 32-bit operating systems, starting with Windows-95 up through Windows-7.

 link | description | Notes |